AriaKillebrewBruehl/CSCI385/showcase/README.md

 ### Notes

 Rotating the smaller disks in was the hardest part of this assignment for me.
 It took me some time to realize that I had to rotate the disks around the y-axis.
 To do so I had to dig deep into my trig memories form highschool.
 As with the sphere I was careful in doing these sine and cosine calculations so that I could reuse the numbers I found to make my code run more efficiently.

+## Part3: Surface of Rotation :star2:
+## Part 4: Pasta :spaghetti:

+### Design

+I decided to make a lasagne noodle as my pasta shape.
+The design is fairly straight forward.
+The center section is simply a rectangle.
+The wavy sides are made out of quarter spheres which alternate being rotated 180 degrees around the x axis.
+Since there are more parts of this shape I created a `makeLasagne()` function that calls `makeLasagneBase(len, width, height, radius)` (for the center rectangle) and `makeQuarterSpheres(x, y, z, radius, len)` (for the sides).
+I took care to make sure that the spheres would divide evenly into the base of the noodle by parameterizing the helper functions.